 \subsubsection{An Undesirable Outcome for AI Industry: ``\textit{Responsibility-as-a-Service}''}

 The title says it all...
 Considering the complexities of TAI and soon-to-be-enacted AI regulations, this scenario may occur seamlessly-- if not already.
 Assuming `responsible' as a characteristic of an AI system can marginalize the significant effort, technical debt, legal considerations, and human expertise required.
-Driven by a highly competitive market in AI, we observe signs of such shift in building large scale AI-enabled products: In essence, a company first trains an AI model only focusing on its \textbf{performance} and \textbf{accuracy}.
-Once model is trained, this same company attempt to find out what and how it can \textbf{make} it `\mbox{\textit{responsible}}' without deteriorating the AI model's accuracy-- as long as the upgraded AI model somehow can remain within the legal bounds.
-If bounds are relaxed or became more stringent, this company would only expand or shrink their team or resources allocated for ``RaaS-AI'', accordingly.
+Driven by a highly competitive market in AI, we observe signs of such shift in building large scale AI-enabled products: In essence, a company first trains an AI model only focusing on its \textbf{performance} and \textbf{accuracy} geared towards business outcome.
+Once this model is trained, company attempts to find out what and how it can \textbf{make} it `\mbox{\textit{responsible}}' without deteriorating now-trained AI model's accuracy-- as long as the upgraded AI model performance somehow remains within the legal bounds.
+If such bounds are relaxed or turned more stringent, this company would only expand or shrink their team or resources allocated for ``RaaS-AI'', accordingly.

 We hope that we have convinced you that the term `Responsible AI' is not a suitable ambassador for TAI, hitherto.
 This is further pronounced in legislation and regulatory contexts.
 Practically speaking, proper integration and usage of AI models in any product, application, or services approved by governing bodies, ought to be carried out following a multi-tiered legislative or regulatory enforcement.
 Many countries have recently started experimenting multi-tiered regulation of AI.
 Some even have set \textit{risk} as the core element in their TAI regulatory frameworks.
 We discuss this further in \cref{sec:AI-regulation-by-countries}.